TickTeam/guide-tt/ios_app/4_how_to_archive_tasks.md

-### How to clear completed tasks under each task list?
+### How to remove completed tasks under each task list?
 When you check off tasks, they will move to the end of their list as completed tasks.
-For these completed tasks, you can pull down the task page and tap “Archive” icon to archive (clear) them.
+You can click the option menu in the top-right corner and then click “Hide completed”.

 ![](../images/3.2.4archive.png)